Table of Contents:

 A DMCA takedown is an official notice sent to the uploader of pirated content, as well as other necessary contacts.
 This notifies them of your ownership of the pirated content they have illegally uploaded, and that it must be removed.

 Sending a DMCA takedown to the original uploader may not prove successful in taking down pirated content.
 If your request is ignored and the content was posted on a marketplace or platform, the site administration can help get the content taken down.

 The sheer amount of illegal uploads online makes it nearly impossible for even the largest IP enforcement teams to fully protect content from being pirated.
 Anti-piracy tools offer a completely automated way to track and take down piracy online. offer a scalable solution.
 Anti-piracy software like Red Points can identify infringements immediately, and takedown piracy at the source.

-Content is always a threat of being stolen and pirated online, and it’s essential that content owners take these steps to prevent digital piracy.
+Content is always a risk of being stolen and pirated online, and it’s essential that content owners take these steps to prevent digital piracy.
 If you want to ensure your content is protected online 24/7, Red Points can help.
-Learn more about how you can combat piracy with our anti-piracy software product guide.
+Learn more about how you can combat piracy with our Anti-Piracy Software product guide.